Cofounder-Labs/glimpse/README.md

-# Glimpse
-Auto created, self updating product walkthough videos
+# Glimpse - Auto created, self updating product walkthough videos

 Show or tell Glimpse what you want to demo and watch it create that end to end.
-It remembers everything to update the product videos when your UI changes.
+It remembers everything so it can automatically update the videos when your UI changes.

 ## Why Glimpse?
 [![Watch the video](https://img.youtube.com/vi/V4LnzFZARp4/maxresdefault.jpg)](https://youtu.be/V4LnzFZARp4)